MattiDragon/ExtendedDrawers/README.md

 ### Modpack permission
 You can use this mod in any modpack.
 ### Other websites
-This mod is only officially available on curseforge, modrinth and github.
+This mod is only officially available on [curseforge](https://www.curseforge.com/minecraft/mc-mods/extended-drawers), [modrinth](https://modrinth.com/mod/extended-drawers) and [github](https://github.com/mattidragon/extendeddrawers).
 Any other sites are third-party reuploads and should not be trusted.
 ### Version support
-I only support the latest minecraft version.
+I only support the latest and mostly modded version of minecraft.
 Old versions may receive important patches, but I will not be backporting the mod.

 ## Licencing
 Versions 1.3.0 and older and their source code are licensed under the MIT license.
 Newer versions